solvialab/infragate-landing/docs/guide.md

 **Node Images**

 *(Optional)* Add OCI compute images for worker node pools.
 If no images are configured, OKE auto-selects the latest compatible image.
-To pin a specific image, paste the image OCID (e.g. `ocid1.image.oc1.eu-frankfurt-1.aaaa...`) and add a display label (e.g. "Oracle Linux 8 â€” OKE 1.32").
+To pin a specific image, paste the image OCID (e.g. `ocid1.image.oc1.eu-frankfurt-1.aaaa...`) and add a display label (e.g. "Oracle Linux 8 — OKE 1.32").

 For OKE worker nodes, prefer OKE node pool options as the authoritative source, not generic Compute image lists: